ccss-sandia/rpowerflow/README.md

 RPowerFlow
 ==========

-This project WILL provide a steady-state electric power flow program written in Ruby, based off both the Ruby linalg and Ruby narray libraries.
+This project provides a steady-state electric power flow program written in Ruby, based off both the Ruby linalg and Ruby narray libraries.

 The program will provide both AC and DC solvers, and the AC solver will be